erapsch/erapsch.github.io/_pages/teaching.md

 author_profile: true
 ---

-## Summer term 2024
+## Winter term 2024/25

-Currently, I work as an "Assistent" for the course "Analysis II für Ingenieurwissenschaften" at TU Berlin, for further information see the <a href="https://isis.tu-berlin.de/course/view.php?id=37634">ISIS webpage</a>.
+Currently, I work as an "Assistent" for the course "Analysis II für Ingenieurwissenschaften" at TU Berlin, for further information see the <a href="https://isis.tu-berlin.de/course/view.php?id=40227">ISIS webpage</a>.

 ## Previous terms